danielrafailov1/Pop-The-Lock/README.md

 1. **Choose Mode**: Select your preferred speed (Super Easy to Expert)
 2. **Pick Level**: Choose any level from 1-50
-3. **Hit the Target**: Tap when the white line hits the yellow ball
+3. **Hit the Target**: Tap when the orange line hits the green
-4. **Complete Level**: Hit the ball the number of times shown in the level number
+4. **Complete Level**: Hit the green the number of times shown in the level number
 5. **Progress**: Unlock new levels and complete entire modes

 ## 🔧 Technical Details